 CFA FOUNDATION PILE – 422 PILES

-Morris-Shea completed a continuous flight auger (CFA) deep foundation retrofit at a 1 million SF online retailer distribution center in Newnan, GA.
+Morris-Shea, a leading deep foundation contractor, completed a continuous flight auger pile (CFA) deep foundation retrofit at a 1 million SF online retailer distribution center in Newnan, GA.
 The recently constructed warehouse at The Cubes of Bridgeport required significant modifications to increase load capacity to accommodate a new mezzanine level for additional storage and office use.
-Morris-Shea reviewed the original building redesign plans and developed a value-engineered alternate that improved support for the elevated area within the facility.
+Morris-Shea reviewed the original building redesign plans and developed a deep foundation installation value-engineered alternate that improved support for the elevated area within the facility.
 The revised deep foundation design also reduced construction expense by approximately 25% and expedited project completion.

 MORRIS-SHEA VE-ALTERNATE DESIGN

-The new project design, as developed by the Morris-Shea team, required the installation of temporary shoring towers for the existing 10-inch square columns, cutting and removal of the existing columns, removal of the spread footings, and construction of high capacity CFA piles with new pile caps.
+The new project design for the distribution center deep foundation, as developed by the Morris-Shea team, required the installation of temporary shoring towers for the existing 10-inch square columns, cutting and removal of the existing columns, removal of the spread footings, and construction of high capacity CFA piles with new pile caps.
 This work was followed by the installation of new 18-inch wide flange columns, welding the new column to the old one, and finally removing the shoring towers and patching of the floor.
 Morris-Shea’s VE-alternate specified the removal of the existing concrete floor slab at each column location to allow the installation of new pile caps.